lwjglgamedev/lwjglbook-bookcontents-leg/chapter07/chapter7.md

 `glEnable(GL_BLEND);`

 But just by enabling blending, transparencies still will not show up.
-We need also to intsruct OpenGL about how the blending will be applied.
+We need also to instruct OpenGL about how the blending will be applied.
 This is done through the glBlendFunc method.
 For instance:

 `glBlendFunc(GL_SRC_ALPHA, GL_ONE_MINUS_SRC_ALPHA);`